 Why should you be worried about this?
 Isn’t throwing tantrums a normal part of growing up?

-While meltdowns do happen, it’s important for children to learn there are better options for dealing with frustration, anxiety and stress that can help them express themselves more effectively.
+While meltdowns do happen, it’s important for children to learn better options for dealing with frustration, anxiety, and stress so they can express themselves more effectively.

 Additionally, it takes time for kids to learn how to successfully deal with their emotions.
 Some people struggle with this well into adulthood.
 The more that your children can practice effective coping techniques from an early age, the better prepared they will be for grown-up challenges.